-On April 20th 2017, The Islamic State-affiliated ‘Amaq News Agency’ published a video report from the raging battle in western Mosul.
-The video, titled “An innovation enters the battlefield in Mosul”, showed an Islamic State (hereafter IS) brown camouflaged SVBIED fitted with five rocket pods on the roof of the car.
+On April 20th 2017, The Islamic State’s “Amaq news agency” published a video report from the raging battle in western Mosul.
+The video, titled “An innovation enters the battlefield in Mosul”, began by showing footage of remotely-operated recoilless rifles, as well as drones dropping bomblets onto targets in the city.
+However, the purpose of the short video was to announce the introduction of the rocket-upgraded SVBIED.
+Shots from different angles showed a camouflaged SVBIED painted brown and fitted with five rocket pods on the car’s roof.

 Its low usage coupled with the lack of recordings of its use also made it difficult to determine how successful rocket-upgraded SVBIEDs were compared to other SVBIED designs employed by IS during the battle of Mosul.

 While an impressive SVBIED design innovation, its introduction was too late and too low in numbers in order for it to have had a military impact on the course of the battle.
 Rocket-upgraded SVBIEDs were only used during the late stages of the battle of Mosul, and have never seen use since then.

 If you’re interested in learning more about the Islamic State’s development and use of SVBIEDs during the entire battle of Mosul, read my lengthy case study that I wrote for Jane’s Terrorism & Insurgency Centre.
 An excerpt is available here.

 Interestingly, it appears that IS was not the first group to come up with this ‘innovation’.
 In December 2013, more than 3 years prior to IS announcing the introduction of their rocket-upgraded SVBIEDS, Jabhat al-Nusra (JaN) released a video detailing an SVBIED attack against Syrian loyalists in Hama province.